Hvaheterdu/binary-search-tree/README.md

 My implementation of a Binary Search Tree in Java 17.

-This is implemented with an interface so new features can be added.
+This is implemented with an interface so new functions can be added.